 Liquid fuels used on the trail include denatured ethanol, methanol, and isopropanol.
 Although, isopropanol is not preferred, as it also leaves residue on the pot: “It is possible to design a stove to burn the 91% isopropanol cleanly, but it's a very different design, and much harder to build, than the simple soda can stoves we all use.
 It neads a generator tube to preheat and vaporize the fuel (because of the lower vapor pressure) and a venturi to premix the fuel vapor and air.” source

 The favorite liquid fuel is ethanol.
 It burns cleanly and isn't as toxic as isopropanol or methanol.
-Unfortunately, it is very expensive unless it is denatured, and for denatured ethanol the percentage of ethanol is rarely listed.
+Unfortunately, in some countries pure ethanol is very expensive unless it is denatured, and for denatured ethanol the percentage of ethanol is rarely listed.
+However, ethanol is ubiquitous.
+You would be hard pressed not to be able to find it, compared to a backpacking propane canister.

 Solid fuels include esbit (hexamine) or paraffin wax infused cotton.
 Solid fuels weigh less overall because they do not need a bottle for storage, and they also take up less space.
 While solid fuels don't burn as cleanly as liquid fuels, you can use sand and dirt to scrub most of it off.
 But to avoid that completely, you can use some aluminum foil to cover the bottom of the pot.